1988: The Beginning

-Fife House was founded by a group of concerned community members inspired by the story of George Fife, a local lawyer who lost his struggle with AIDS.
-On February 10, 1988, Fife House was established as a charitable organization to begin to fill urgent need in Toronto for supportive housing for people living with HIV/AIDS.
+Fife House was founded by a group of concerned community members inspired by the story of George Fife, a local lawyer who lost his battle with AIDS.
+On February 10, 1988, Fife House was established as a charitable organization to begin to fill the urgent need in Toronto for supportive housing for people living with HIV/AIDS.

 After a heroic fundraising effort by community members, the first Fife House residence at Denison – with a capacity for five people – opened on July 1, 1990 and welcomed its first residents, fulfilling a vision of a community that had been in the making over the past two years.

 2001: ‘A Taste for Life’ begins

 In 2001, Fife House hosted its first ‘A Taste for Life’ (ATFL) event in Toronto to raise funds for its housing programs and support services.
 The event was started in 1999 by Bruce House and Snowy Owl AIDS Foundation in Ottawa.
 The annual event – which continues to this day – brings Fife House’s supporters together for one evening each Spring for a meal at participating restaurants across the city.
 Learn more about ‘A Taste for Life’ here.